The Divine Comedy Episode 1- Inferno, The Gate of Abandoned Hope

 The Divine Comedy Episode 1 - Inferno, The Gate of Abandoned Hope

-Dante begins his pilgrimage of spiritual purification, facing divine punishment and sacred justice at the entrance to the eternal abyss.
+Dante begins his pilgrimage of spiritual purification, confronting divine punishment and sacred justice at the entrance to the eternal abyss.

 The journey into the depths of the afterlife begins at a terrifying threshold marked by an inscription that has echoed through the centuries.
-As Dante and Virgil stand before the gates of Hell, they confront the absolute nature of divine justice, where mercy is replaced by the rigorous consequences of human choice.
-In this episode, we will explore the philosophical weight of the infernal gate and the unique space of Limbo, where the greatest minds of antiquity reside in a state of eternal longing without physical pain.
+As Dante and Virgil stand before the gates of Hell, they confront the absolute nature of divine justice, where mercy gives way to consequences that can no longer be escaped.
+Towering stone walls rise above the abyss while distant screams move endlessly through the darkness beyond the gate.
+Before Dante descends further into Hell, he must first understand that every human action leaves a lasting mark upon the soul.

 The Inscription on the Gate of Hell and the Meaning of Divine Justice